MillionConcepts/pdr/docs/supported_datasets.md

     not planned)
   - RSS PostScript files from both Raw Data and Science Data Products (support not planned)
-  - MOC Compressed Standard Data Products (*Note: much like the MSL MSSS Camera EDRs discussed below, software for converting these files to uncompressed PDS3-style files exists in the archive.*)
 #### MRO
   - RSS .tnf (support not planned)
   - RSS products in the 'ancillary' directory (support not planned)
   - MCS DDRs (support not planned)
 #### MSL
-  - Malin Space Science Systems (MSSS) Camera EDRs: "Raw" (EDR) data from the Mars Science Laboratory's MSSS-produced cameras (Mastcam, MAHLI, and MARDI), are archived in a bespoke compressed format.
-These images carry the extension '.DAT'.
-Software for converting these files to PDS3-style uncompressed raster .IMG files exists in the archive.
-We plan to either include / compile this code with the installation of this package or (much better) to port `dat2img` to pure Python.
-Help is welcomed with either of these efforts!
-The MSL "calibrated" (RDR) files for these cameras are not compressed in this way.
   - ChemCam LIBS EDR tables (support not planned)
   - RAD EDRs and RDRs (support planned)
 #### Pioneer Venus Orbiter